 Picking Your Destination

-This seems like the most natural place to start because it’s the most straightforward.
-If you want to book, for example, a 2024 Alaskan cruise with Disney, it’s going to be:
+Budget aside (because budget basically has to be aside if you want to have any fun in this process) destination seems like the most natural place to start because it’s the most straightforward.
+If you want to book, for example, a 2025 Alaskan cruise with Disney, it’s going to be:

 Conversely, if you want to go “to the Caribbean”, you’ve got a ton of options.
-As for ships, the Magic, Dream, Wish, Treasure, and Fantasy all have itineraries scheduled in the Caribbean.
+As for ships, the Magic, Dream, Wish, Treasure, Fantasy, and Destiny all have itineraries scheduled in the Caribbean.
 You can find 3-night to 10-night itineraries.
-You can find itineraries that stop at either of Disney’s private ports (discussed more below).
+You can find itineraries that stop at either of, or both of, Disney’s private ports (discussed more below).

 Ports of Call and Days at Sea